mabdulhadisrk/Air-Harmonizer/README.md

 ### Troubleshooting

-- No camera feed: Close any app which is using your webcam eg zoom, google meet and then restart.
+- No camera feed: Close any app which is using your webcam eg Zoom, Google Meet, etc then restart.
 - Audio sounds distorted: Try closing background apps to free up CPU.
 The audio synthesis runs in real-time and needs some processing power.
 - Hands not detected: Make sure you're in a well-lit room.
-MediaPipe needs decent lighting to track hand landmarks else it would detect any finger trail.
+MediaPipe needs decent lighting to track hand landmarks.